integrativemodeling/sea/README.md

 ## Running the IMP/PMI scripts for the SEA complex:

-To produce a single model with 1:3 stoichiometry and rotational symmetry, as in the publication, use the `run_qsub.sh` script in the `scripts`
+To produce a single model with 1:3 stoichiometry and rotational symmetry, as in the publication, use the `run_qsub.sh` script:

-directory:
+    mkdir modeling
+    cd modeling

-    ./run_qsub.sh 50000 20000 3 True
+    ../run_qsub.sh 50000 20000 3 True

 This script in turn runs `scripts/sj_SEA_multi_layers.py`, which if desired can be run with different options to explore other representations and sampling